Seafarer Mortgages: How Offshore Income, FX And Today’s Rate Path

 Shape Your Options

 Seafarers can get UK mortgages, but underwriting often turns on how your income is evidenced (contracts, payslips, day rates), whether you’re paid in foreign currency, and how lenders view exchange-rate risk.
-Today’s market backdrop—Bank Rate at 4.00% since August 2025 and modestly cooler inflation—also feeds into fixed-rate pricing via SONIA swap rates.
+Today’s market backdrop—Bank Rate at 4.00% since 7 August 2025 and modestly cooler inflation—also feeds into fixed-rate pricing via SONIA swap rates.

 Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.

-What is driving UK mortgage pricing for seafarers right now
+What is driving UK Mortgage pricing for Seafarers right now

-Lender rules that matter for seafarers
+Lender rules that matter for Seafarers

-Practical steps to strengthen a seafarer mortgage application
+Practical steps to strengthen a Seafarer Mortgage application

-• Address the FX angle early: If paid in a foreign currency, discuss how exchange-rate changes could affect your affordability and repayments.
+Address the FX angle early: If paid in a foreign currency, expect lenders to apply a reduction to income or stress the exchange rate.
+Ask how a 20% sterling move would affect affordability and repayments.
+Some international lenders publish approved currency/country lists.

 What this could mean for first-time buyers, remortgagers and landlords at sea

-Key numbers (indicative; subject to change)
+Key Numbers (indicative; subject to change)

-• Bank Rate: 4.00% (since August 2025)
+Bank Rate: 4.00% (since 7 Aug 2025).

-• CPI inflation: 3.8% year-on-year (September 2025)
+CPI inflation: 3.8% year-on-year (September 2025).

-• Indicative SONIA swaps: ~2-yr 3.49%, 5-yr 3.55% (October 2025)
+Indicative SONIA swaps: ~2-yr 3.49%, 5-yr 3.55% (last published 21 Oct 2025).

 As at 1 November 2025, London